Understanding Your Garden Shade And How To Plant For It

 The slightly opened canopy of some woodlands allows pools of light to move around the forest floor, giving 2-4 total hours to shrubs such as rhododendron that need light to bloom well.
 Dappled shade isn’t only for woodlands however.
 It could be neighborhood houses or trees that create this exposure in your yard.
 Doing some judicious tree trimming can create dappled shade and give flowering plants and shrubs the small amount of light they need to put on a show.

 This is the winter woodland exposure that coaxes ephemeral beauties like bluebells and snowdrops out of deciduous woodland floors with sunlight in early spring, then darkens the stage until autumn arrives.
-If you are fortunate enough to have a woodland on your property, you are fortunate indeed.
-The incredible, delicate flowers for early spring are numerous, and miraculous.
+If you are fortunate enough to have woodlands on your property, you are fortunate indeed.
+The incredible, delicate woodland flowers for early spring are numerous and miraculous.
 Help them out a bit by clearing your woodland of invasive thugs like garlic mustard when you see them (Alliaria petiolata), and take the time to clear a walking path so you can enjoy the show!

 When you can see the sky above you but direct sunlight is blocked by a building or a tree to the north or east, you’re dealing with bright shade.
 Sun lovers will get leggy here, but as the site isn’t directly beneath a tree, and more moisture is usually available, this is a terrific situation for many ferns, wild gingers and other plants whose foliage is both fascinating and colorful.